 There is still an urgent and constant need for more enhanced and central control of conventional weapons and ammunition throughout Libya.
 In order to provide this control effectively, Libyan government institutions have identified a need for knowledge transfer, enhanced equipment and technical capacities.

 What we do

-The project focused on establishing additional capacitities of Lib MAC personnel (operations section), while giving importance to the risk education sector as well.
+The project focuses on capacity building of Lib MAC personnel (operations section), while giving importance to the risk education sector as well.
 During 2019, Lib MAC OPS Section opened 84 tasks mostly for non-technical survey activities, risk education and EOD operations performed by international and local NGOs, Military Engineers and Police in Tripoli, Sirt and Benghazi.
 Lib MAC personnel conducted 52 QA/QC missions and 23 accreditation procedures.

 On behalf of the donor, ITF regularly executed salary payments for 24 Lib MAC employees in 2019 despite cash insolvency in Libya, and all costs related to the daily functioning of Lib MAC.

 For more information on ITF’s past activities in Libya, we welcome you to consult our Annual Reports.